REFITTING ORIGAMI

 APRIL - MAY 2026

-To complete her transformation, we wrapped up the refit with some cosmetic projects.
+To complete her transformation, we wrapped up Origami’s refit with some cosmetic projects.
 Bright work and decals all around.
-With the new name came some superstitious requirements, like a renaming ceremony.
+Then, with the new name came some superstitious requirements, such as a renaming ceremony.
 We made time for some necessary fun, aka trial sails.
-Everything was coming together!
+Everything was finally coming together!

 PROJECT LIST